 If you’re in Palm Cove, a great spot to head is the Palm Cove Tavern.
 A few blocks back from the waterfront, they have a huge dog-friendly beer garden and relatively cheap drinks.
 Plus there’s a “Doggy Dine-In” menu with three pet-friendly pub food options.
 Alternatively, Vivo Palm Cove across from the beach is recommended for being dog-friendly.

 Heading north to Port Douglas, the Port Douglas Marina is home to a second Hemingway’s Brewery, which also welcomes dogs.
 Another popular dog-friendly spot in Port Douglas is St Crispin’s Cafe.
-Open for breakfast and dinner, the picturesque spot overlooks a dam and the greenery of the Mirage golf course.
+Open for breakfast and dinner from Tuesday to Saturday, the picturesque spot overlooks a dam and the greenery of the Mirage golf course.

 Dog-Friendly Accommodation in Cairns